iroll/gofer/README.md

-A Chrome app providing a simple gopher client.
+A simple gopher client for Google Chrome.